dpc-sdp/ckanext-datavic-reporting/README.md

 * Replacing `production.ini` with the respective CKAN .ini file to be used.

+### Create scheduled reporting frequencies

+The scheduled reporting frequencies list is configurable comma seperated string from the ckan admin config page /ckan-admin/config
+Each frequencies is separated by a comma

 ## Creating Scheduled Report Job

 To create the scheduled report job a paster command is used.